ManMetGames/ProgrammingEssentials/docs/QuickReference/fixing_errors.md

     </style>
 <h1>Quick Reference: Fixing Errors</h1>

-This is the quick reference page for variables, if you're unsure how to apply the content here, make sure to re-cover the <a href="../Lessons/fixing_errors">Fixing Errors chapter</a>.
+This is the quick reference page for fixing errors, if you're unsure how to apply the content here, make sure to re-cover the <a href="../Lessons/fixing_errors">Fixing Errors chapter</a>.

 <h2>Chapter 12: Fixing Errors - Videos</h2>
 For more information, click on the name of a video to see it in context.